 Creature Controller

-The Pi Pico version is older.
-I’ve re-written it to Linux to make it easier for me to use.
-When it’s running on the Pi Pico alone, when I need to make changes to the creature’s configuration I need to do the edit code → compile code → flash to the Pi Pico dance.
+These two things were once all together and running on a Pi Pico.
+I’ve re-written most of into a Linux application to make it easier for me to use.
+When it’s was running on the Pi Pico alone, when I need to make changes to the creature’s configuration I need to do the edit code → compile code → flash to the Pi Pico dance.
 While I can do that pretty quickly, it’s not a super fast process.
 The Linux version defines the creature as a JSON file and loads its configuration at runtime.

-The Creature Controller uses E1.31 for DMX-over-UDP as its control protocol from the Creature Server.
-The Linux host talks to a Pi Pico 2040 over a simple USB Serial (CDC) connection.
+The Creature Controller computer application talks over the network to the Creature Server.
+The computer application talks to the hardware Creature Controller over a simple USB Serial (CDC) connection.
 Since TinyUSB implements the CDC protocol correctly, I don’t even need drivers on the Linux (and macOS!) host.
 Just plug it in and look for the device node.

 How to Build It